State employee accused of pulling off Muslim woman's hijab

 NEWARK, N.J.
 (AP) — The mayor of New Jersey’s largest city is calling for state officials to fire a Department of Labor employee accused of pulling a Muslim woman’s hijab off her head and throwing it on the ground.

-Newark Mayor Ras Baraka says the unidentified Employment Services worker mocked a woman’s faith at the city’s One-Stop Career Center Dec.
+Newark Mayor Ras Baraka said the unidentified Employment Services worker mocked a woman’s faith at the city’s One-Stop Career Center on Dec.
 5 before snatching her hijab.

 Newark police arrested the employee and banned him from the business.
+They declined to identify the worker, but said he faces harassment charges.

-Baraka says that’s not enough.
-The mayor believes Essex County prosecutors should have charged the man with a hate crime.
-He’s asked U.S. Attorney Paul Fishman to investigate the incident.
+Capt.
+Derek Glenn said the worker is a 67-year-old Brooklyn man.
+His name wasn’t released due to retaliation concerns.

 Most Read Stories